mdibella-dev/mdb-theme-gutenberg/README.md

 * New: Add header-style-h1, -h2, -h3 to give heading elements the appearance of a heading of a different order (accessibility)
 * New: Add template for single blog posts
+* New: Add portfolio style to cover block
 * Improve: Enhance changelog with links to issues
 * Improve: Add better CSS support for plugin wp-typography
 * Improve: Remove support for download-container